-[T]he Federal Government should pursue a comprehensive approach to advancing equity for all, including people of color and others who have been historically underserved, marginalized, and adversely affected by persistent poverty and inequality.
+[T]he Federal Government should pursue a comprehensive approach to advancing equity8 for all, including people of color and others who have been historically underserved, marginalized, and adversely affected by persistent poverty and inequality.
 Affirmatively advancing equity, civil rights, racial justice, and equal opportunity is the responsibility of the whole of our Government.
 Because advancing equity requires a systematic approach to embedding fairness in decision-making processes, executive departments and agencies (agencies) must recognize and work to redress inequities in their policies and programs that serve as barriers to equal opportunity.

-By advancing equity across the Federal Government, we can create opportunities for the improvement of communities that have been historically underserved, which benefits everyone.22
+By advancing equity across the Federal Government, we can create opportunities for the improvement of communities that have been historically underserved, which benefits everyone.9

-As part of this whole of government approach, this FOA seeks to encourage the participation of disadvantaged communities and underrepresented groups.
-As recognized in section 305 of the American Innovation and Competitiveness Act of 2017, Public Law 114-329:
+As part of this whole of government approach, this FOA seeks to encourage the participation of underserved communities 10 and underrepresented groups.